 Now online: Going beyond CSR to reach ‘the two billion’ by Jayasree K. Iyer for PharmaPhorum

 Many pharma companies have corporate social responsibility (CSR) departments, but some are going further and putting access to medicine at the core of their businesses.
-Jayasree K. Iyer, executive director of the Access to Medicine Foundation, considers how this trend is helping treatments reach the two billion people around the world who lack medicines at present.
+Jayasree K. Iyer, considers how this trend is helping treatments reach the two billion people around the world who lack medicines at present.

 Access to medicine and market access are two sides of the same coin.
 However, tension exists in every pharma company between ensuring shareholder profits and improving access to products for people living in poverty and in hard-to-reach areas.
 We bring stakeholders together to determine what the industry should do to improve access to medicine for the two billion people who live without.

 Through the Access to Medicine Index, companies compete to be the best at meeting this target.
 By sharing best practices, we empower the ‘change makers’ in these firms to drive sustainable businesses that improve health in low- and middle-income countries.

 For the biggest companies in the world, Corporate Social Responsibility (CSR) is standard – important for employee motivation and ‘giving back to society’.
 The CSR department covers donations, philanthropic giving, plus outreach and training programmes in developing countries.
 Often, they are responsible for assisting patients living in poverty in developed countries, like the US, too.

 The strategic direction and main activities sponsored by the company, key outcomes and impact are often discussed by senior leadership with a sense of pride and achievement in boardrooms.
 In certain countries, investing profits into CSR is also a prerequisite for doing business.
 For example in India, it is legislated that companies must invest at least 2% of profits in such activities.